Watch time report

-- In the left menu, click Analytics > Views.
+- In the left menu, click Analytics > Watch time.

-To download the report, click Download report in the top right.
+To download the report, click Export report in the top right.

-You can modify the Views Report to see only the data you want:See or compare views for specific videos
+You can modify the Watch time report to see only the data you want:See or compare data for specific videos

 View specific content

-To see total views for just your uploads or just your playlists, choose the Uploads tab or Playlists tab under the search bar.
+To see total data for just your uploads or just your playlists, choose the Uploads tab or Playlists tab under the search bar.

-To compare views across content, click the Comparison... button at the top of the page and enter the information you want to compare (content, location, time frame, etc.).
+To compare data across content, click the Comparison... button at the top of the page and enter the information you want to compare, like content, location, or time frame.

 You can compare the total number of views to the number of individual cookies to get an idea of the number of individual viewers.
 This counts the number of individual browser cookies for a given video or channel (not including views on apps on mobile devices or TVs).